iov-one/weave/docs/mycoind/query.rst

 to the blockchain, then parses the response.
 The response is a key-value pair, and we can extract the address from the key (by removing the ``cash:`` prefix), and parse the value into the actual balance as a protobuf object.

-We can look what this helper function actually does....
+We can look at what this helper function actually does:

 .. code:: javascript